Van Wyk and Grumbach syndrome

-Van Wyk and Grumbach syndrome is a medical condition defined by a combination of hypothyroidism, precocious puberty (usually with delayed bone age) and ovarian cysts in pre- and post-pubertal girls.
+Van Wyk and Grumbach syndrome is a medical condition defined by a combination of hypothyroidism, precocious puberty (with delayed bone age and lack of pubic hair), and ovarian cysts in pre- and post-pubertal girls or macroorchidism (unusually large testes) in boys.

 Presentation

 Symptoms are ascites, pleural and pericardial effusions, elevated ovarian tumour markers, enlarged pituitary gland and elevated prolactin and alpha-fetoprotein levels.

 Mechanism

 The presumed pathogenesis is that primary hypothyroidism causes enlargement and hyperstimulation of the pituitary gland which in turn cause ovarian hyperstimulation, ovarian cysts and precocious puberty.

 Diagnosis

 Diagnosis is made by imaging/sonography and thyroid hormone tests.

 Treatment

 The syndrome usually responds well to thyroid hormone replacement with complete resolution of symptoms.

 History

 The syndrome was described in 1960 by Van Wyk and Melvin M. Grumbach.